Something Old, Something New, Something Blue, Somethin' Else

 Something Old, Something New, Something Blue, Somethin' Else is a rock and roll album by the Crickets.
 It is The Crickets' third release following the departure and subsequent death of their front man, Buddy Holly.
 As the original cover indicates, the album contains versions of four old songs, four new songs, and four songs with variations of "blue" in the title.

 Originally released as an LP record on in December 1962, the album was re-released on CD in 1994, with bonus tracks not featured on the original album and a new album cover.
 In the UK an EP titled Straight - No Strings! was issued on Liberty (LEP 2094) featuring four tracks from this album: "Willie and the Hand Jive", "Summertime Blues", "Searchin'" and "What'd I Say".

 Background

 Following the band's successful collaboration with singer Bobby Vee, released earlier in 1962, singer, songwriter, and guitarist Sonny Curtis was able to rejoin the group.
 The band now consisted of guitarist Curtis, singer Jerry Naylor, pianist Glen Hardin, and original member and drummer Jerry Allison.

 Reception

-Billboard called the album that "a fine outing for the boys by themeselves, following their recent chart album entry with (Bobby) Vee," adding that "[t]he boys could go places with this strong wax."
+Billboard called the album that "a fine outing for the boys by themselves, following their recent chart album entry with (Bobby) Vee," adding that "[t]he boys could go places with this strong wax."